Table Of Contents

 That’s what keyword research helps you discover – the very keywords your audience is going to use to find you.
 It can help you find out about what topics to write about, or what keywords to add to a primary topic page you already have on your website.

 You can use Relevance Optimisation it to steal a competitor’s rankings, traffic and sales, if you have the Quality Score – Expertise, Authority & Trust – to match them in Google SERPs.

-And in this guide I’ll quickly show you how to do it using SEMRush (Affiliate) – a popular tool used by professional SEO all over the world.
+And in this guide for beginners, I’ll quickly show you how to do it using SEMRush (Affiliate) – a popular tool used by professional SEO all over the world.

 In this guide you’ll learn: